 When a domain is hit by Penguin, all the effort and focus is put on removing the negative links, and it’s assumed that once the negative links have been removed that the domain (and it’s rankings) will spring back.
 This isn’t always the case, especially if the site’s backlink profile wasn’t extensive and strong to begin with.

-It’s important that as you’re removing spam links from your backlink profile that you’re replacing them with genuine backlinks that have been gained through PR.
+It’s important that as you’re removing spam links from your backlink profile that you’re replacing them with genuine backlinks gained through PR.